 The Information Services team is integral to the Office of the University Registrar (OUR).
 The team provides information support, data analysis, and reporting for OUR, offices across campus, and external organizations.
 Lead by the Associate University Registrar for Information Services, the Information Services team supports PeopleSoft Student Records and Academic Advising configuration, and provides problem and issue resolution for a variety of systems and data marts.
 The team participates in systems projects by providing business-specific knowledge and requirements, investigating technology solutions, and leading and participating in implementations.
 The team frequently collaborates with staff in college registrar offices, Bursar, Financial Aid, Admissions, Graduate School, Continuing Education and Summer Sessions, and Cornell Information Technology.

-The Information Services Specialist must have an understanding of PeopleSoft Student Records and Academic Advising and how the application supports a student's academic record.
+The Data Delivery and Systems Support Specialist must have an understanding of PeopleSoft Student Records and Academic Advising and how the application supports a student's academic record.
 The specialist must also understand the dependencies between Student Records and other modules within PeopleSoft, such as Student Financials, Financial Aid, and Admissions.
 In addition, an understanding of the relationship between PeopleSoft and other system such is critical.

-The responsibilities of the Information Support Specialist include:
+The responsibilities of the Data Delivery and Systems Support Specialist include:

 Provide support and guidance for users of student information systems.Users include staff in OUR and student service offices across campus (such as College Registrar Offices), Bursar, Financial Aid, Admissions, Graduate School, and Continuing Education.Provide problem and issue resolution for PeopleSoft Student Records and Academic Advising, and systems such as ImageNow and RegID, and workflow-based forms